E. Confidential and/or nonconfidential information

 The privilege provides more protection for confidential information than non-confidential information.
 See Russo v.
 Geagan, 35 Fed.
 R. Serv.2d 1403 (D. Mass.
 1983) (federal magistrate judge upheld subpoena for unaired video of a protest where the production would not require the revelation of any confidential source.
 Because the rally was visible to the public at large, none of the information required was obtained under a pledge of confidentiality.).
 See also Astra USA, Inc. v.
 Bildman, 13 Mass.
 L. Rep. 300 (Mass.
 2001).

-As noted above, the statutory privileges prohibiting grand juries and prosecutor subpoenas protect the identity of and information supplied by the source without respect to confidentiality.
-However, in civil and criminal matters in the court confidentiality of the information and the informant's identity is important.
-Court's are less likely to prohibit subpoenas for non-confidential information.
+As noted above, the statutory privileges prohibiting grand jury and prosecutor-issued subpoenas protect the identity of, and information supplied by, the source without respect to confidentiality.
+See MCL 767.5a; MCL 767A.6(6).
+However, in civil and criminal matters before the court, the confidentiality of the information and the informant's identity are important.
+See Marketos, 185 Mich.
+App. at 199 (holding that the Michigan press shield law provides no protection for non-confidential materials in a civil case).
+Courts are less likely to prohibit subpoenas for non-confidential information.
+See id.

 In Brinston v.
 Dunn, the federal district court noted that "the Fifth Circuit has not yet addressed the issue of compelled disclosure of a nonconfidential source by a journalist . . . ."
 919 F. Supp.
 240, 243 (S.D.
 Miss.
 1996).
 The court did not apply the qualified privilege test based on whether the information sought was confidential or nonconfidential but on the fact that it was unpublished.
 Id. at 244.
 The reporter was required to "answer questions regarding the truthfulness and accuracy of the contents of the article he authored . . . since this does not impermissibly infringe on the First Amendment right to freedom of the press."
-Brinston v.
-Dunn, 919 F. Supp.
-240, 244 (S.D.
-Miss.
-1996).
+Id.

 In McKee v.
 Starkville, however, the Court focused upon the confidentiality aspect of the information sought and held that "there is no right to refuse to answer relevant questions pertaining to matters other than confidential sources."
 11 Med.
 L. Rptr.
 2312, 2313, No. EC-82-36-NB-D, (N.D.
 Miss.
 Jan.
 27, 1985).
 The reporter was required answer all relevant deposition questions not related to the identity of a confidential source, including inquiries about authorship of articles and the reporter's general knowledge of how executive meetings were conducted by a city's governing council.
 Id.